oktayozel/cd611_hw3/README.md

 ## Files
 ---------------------------------------------------------------------------
 assignment_1/
 ├── out/ (Compiled class files are going into this folder.)
+├── data/
+│   └── leaderboard.txt (Serves as a database for the leaderboard.)
 ├── sliding_puzzle/
 │   ├── app/ (Entry point of the program)
 │   │   └── Main.java (Initializes the game and starts the program)